 How Fad Forgiveness “Therapies” Can Have Devastating Results

-"Bury and rebury those feelings of hurt"
+"Bury and rebury those feelings of hurt""Have empathy for your abuser""Forgive your abuser"

 These are just three of the potentially harmful demands imposed on trauma survivors by misguided practitioners employing forgiveness “therapies” inappropriately based on the Post Traumatic Growth Inventory.